lucasteles/JsonEnum/README.md

 This library defines the following converters:

-- `JsonEnumDescriptionConverter`
+- `JsonEnumStringConverter`: Covert to enum case name as string
-- `JsonEnumMemberValueConverter`
+- `JsonEnumDescriptionConverter`: Convert to description attribute string
-- `JsonEnumNumericStringConverter`
+- `JsonEnumMemberValueConverter`: Convert to member value attribute string
-- `JsonEnumNumericConverter`
+- `JsonEnumNumericStringConverter`: Convert to numeric enum value as string

-For each converter above there is also an named attribute to set converters on properties or types.
+- `JsonEnumNumericConverter`: Convert to numeric enum value

-There is also two others converter attributes to force one of the predefined behaviors(`number`| `string`), useful when you have already set a default converter for enums but need a type to be serialized as number or just the name. they are:
+For each converter there is:

-- `JsonEnumString` - _applies EnumStringJsonConverter_
+- An named attribute like `[JsonEnum(name)Converter]` to set converters on properties or types
-- `JsonEnumNumeric` - _force to use number value_
+- A generic type `JsonEnum(name)Converter<TEnum>` to be used on specific type for `JsonSerializeOptions.Converters`.

 ### Using [Description]

-Enabled adding `JsonEnumDescriptionConverter` to your json options or using the attribute `[JsonEnumDescription]` on your type.
+Add `JsonEnumDescriptionConverter` to your json options or using the attribute `[JsonEnumDescription]` on your type.

 ````csharp